raphaelgpalma/ana/README.md

-## A.N.A - A Voice Assistant with Wikipedia Search
+## Hawking - A Voice Assistant powered with Wikipedia Search

 This is a simple voice assistant that utilizes the Wikipedia library to search for information based on user speech.
 The assistant is capable of conducting searches for word or concept definitions, providing a Wikipedia summary for the queried subject.
 Operation